LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 ### Loops

-We can also work with loops in Javascript:
+We can also work with loops in JavaScript:

 ```js
 // for loop